Yandex Cloud

 API

-2. Click the cluster name and open the Jobs tab.
+3. Click the name of your cluster and select the Jobs tab.

 If you do not have the Yandex Cloud CLI yet, install and initialize it.

-To get job execution logs, run the following command:
+To get the job execution logs, run the following command:

 yc dataproc job log \